 I deleted both edge VM’s and kicked redeploy task again from vCD and after waiting for 15 minutes, task got timed out again and I was seeing exactly same error in vCenter as observed earlier.
 To rule out possibilities of issues with vCD itself, I decided to kick redeploy task once again and this time from vCenter Web-Client.

-But I guess today was not my day and again redeploy of damn edge.
+But I guess today was not my day and again redeploy of damn edge failed.
 I wanted to yell at edge gateway but did not as I don’t wanted to give false indication to people that I have lost my mind.